Quantitative Halmos-Savage theorems and robust large financial markets: Robust large financial markets in discrete time

 We will assume that each market $n$ satisfies the robust no-arbitrage condition of Definition~\ref{na_market_n}.

 \begin{assumption} For each $n\geq1$, we have that NA$(\mathcal{P}^n)$ holds. \end{assumption}

-Let us recall the connection to martingale measures in the one period model of \cite{BN:15}.
+Let us recall the connection to martingale measures in the one-period model of \cite{BN:15}.
 On market $n$ we define the following set $\mathcal{Q}^n$ of probability measures on $(\Omega^n,\mathcal{F}^n)$.
 For a random variable $f:\Omega\to[0,\infty]$ and any probability measure $P$ the expected value is defined as